ovh/docs/pages/public_cloud/compute/create_a_public_cloud_project/guide.en-gb.md

 Log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB) and go to the `Public Cloud`{.action} section.

-Once you have read and understood the terms of the contracts, tick the corresponding box, then click `Discover the Public Cloud universe`{.action}
+Once you have read and understood the terms of the contracts, tick the corresponding box, then click `Discover the Public Cloud universe`{.action}.

 ![project creation](images/firstproject2024.png){.thumbnail}